dlang/dub/README.md

 ## Installation

-DUB comes [precompiled](http://code.dlang.org/download) for Windows, Mac OS, Linux and FreeBSD.
+DUB comes [precompiled](http://code.dlang.org/download) for Windows, OS X and Linux.
 It needs to have libcurl with SSL support installed (except on Windows).

 The `dub` executable then just needs to be accessible from `PATH` and can be invoked from the root folder of any DUB enabled project to build and run it.